DylanAllen/flamencotulsa/README.md

 # [FlamencoTulsa.com](https://new.flamencotulsa.com)

-> This is a website that I built for my wife.
+> This is a website that I built for my wife (and it is not done yet).
 A bit over the top I admit, and I could have done all this with a CMS, but what would I have learned with that?

 **Stack:**
 - React